Data protection

 Value: ATN

-Purpose: This is an Instagram cookie which guarantees functionality on Instagram.
+Purpose: This is an Instagram cookie that ensures functionality on Instagram.

-Expiry date: after end of session
+Expiration date: at the end of the session

 Name: urlgen